 Comparison with data from Garmin or other sensors.

-We will continue working to make the simulation more and more real.
+We will continue working to make the simulation more and more realistic.